Build and run an etcd cluster

 setup_complete({"Message":"ETCD cluster is healthy"})

-Be sure to make the health-checker script an executable.
+Make the health-checker script an executable.
+From the health-checker directory, run:

-You’ll run the health-checker in a separate container, so create a Dockerfile.health-checker:
+You’ll run the health-checker in a separate container, so create a Dockerfile.health-checker inside the health-checker directory:

 etcd-antithesis/